isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

       The app helped the company earn a TBSr Innovation award, acceptance to the YC startup school, and \$3000 of funding from the University of Minnesota Twin Cities.
 Written with Nativescript and Vue.js

-* **21st Century Education** \hfill Santa Clara, CA\
-  *Software Developer Intern \hfill 2015-2017*
-    * Reduced operational costs by migrating data and applications to a cloud service provider.
-      Configured a Linux OS with a firewall, VPN, and data storage system.
-    * Increased event publicity by setting up a company event webpage with Jekyll.

 \lineheader{Projects}